EtSandoval/Deep-Learning-Group-Project/README.md

 Augmented: Includes random flip, rotation, brightness changes, etc.

-Transfer Learning: ResNet50 pre-trained on ImageNet

 Metadata Fusion: Combines image features with patient metadata

 Multiclass Classification: Adds support for multiple lesion types

 ## Results Summary
-All models are evaluated using confusion matrices and ROC curves.
-The final integrated model with ResNet50 and metadata inputs achieved the best results, demonstrating the value of multimodal learning for skin cancer detection.
+All models are evaluated using confusion matrices, ROC curves, and classification reports (precision, recall, accuracy, f1, etc).
+No model had great results, but the best results came from `subset5000-aug-no-unfreeze.ipynb` which had data augmentation without unfreezing base model (MobileNetV2).

 ## This project is for academic use at AIT Budapest.